 2014–2015 Student Handbook

-Collegiate High School is an exciting place to be for responsible, mature teens who are ready for the academic challenge of college-level courses without the time-consuming, daily routines of traditional high school.
+Collegiate High School is an exciting place for responsible, mature teens who are ready for the academic challenge of college-level courses without the time-consuming, daily routines of traditional high school.

 Each semester, CHS hosts a Parent Information Session to help parents and students better understand the Collegiate High School educational environment and the application process.